jfer1893/cli-tool/README.md

 - restore: Restore data from a backup file into the datastore.

+- exit: Application will be terminated.

-The data will be stored in the volume configured in the docker-compose file provided
+The data will be stored in the volume configured in the docker-compose file provided.

 ### FETCH
 fetch: this command will fetch URLS from a configured websites  and save it to a file named "urls.txt"

 	Options:
-		This Command has 2 optional arguments
+		This Command has 2 optional arguments.
-	output: Shows the result if the url is available or not
+	output: Shows the result if the url is available or not.
-	siteList: A list of urls separated by a space to fetch the availability of the URL
+	siteList: A list of urls separated by a space to fetch the availability of the URL.

 	- Arguments
 	 - argument1: output